kamirr/sf-svg/README.md

 $ make
 ```
 ### Installation & usage
 Copy SFC headers to /usr/include/SFC or to any other path supported on your OS.
-Then copy .so files wherever you want to and remember to pass linker option -lsfcurves.
+Then copy .so/.dll files wherever you want to and remember to pass linker option -lsfsvg.